rapidsai/cudf/python/cudf_polars/docs/overview.md

 The interfaces offered by these are somewhat in flux, but broadly speaking, a `DataFrame` is just a mapping from string `name`s to `Column`s, and thus also holds a pylibcudf `Table`.
-Names are only every attached to `Column`s and hence inserted into `DataFrames` via `NamedExpr`s: these which are the top-level expression nodes that live inside an `IR` node.
+Names are only attached to `Column`s and hence inserted into `DataFrames` via `NamedExpr`s, which are the top-level expression nodes that live inside an `IR` node.
 This means that the expression evaluator never has to concern itself with column names: columns are only ever decorated with names when constructing a `DataFrame`.